dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

 OPTIONS
   -b, --buildartifactenabled
-      Create a build artifact, so that this pipeline can be consumed by a release pipeline
+      [DEPRECATED - always generate artifact] Create a build artifact, so that this pipeline can be consumed by a release pipeline

   -d, --projectdir=projectdir
       The project directory should contain a sfdx-project.json for this command to succeed